encode/starlette/docs/sessions.md

 ## Custom backend

-Create a class which implements `starlette.sessions.SessionBackend` interface:
+Create a class which implements the `starlette.sessions.SessionBackend` interface:

 ```python
 from starlette.sessions import SessionBackend